inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 fun WhereIsNP : NP -> QCl ;
 ```

-You've written a linearisation for your application grammar in a language you don't know (we'll just call it X from now on), using the API function `mkQCl`:
+You've written a linearisation for your application grammar in a language you don't know (we'll just call it L from now on), using the API function `mkQCl`:

 ```haskell
 -- mkQCl : IP -> NP -> QCl    -- who is the man